-In this distress, the wind still blowing very hard, one of our men early in the morning cried out, "Land!" and we had no sooner run out of the cabin to look out, in hopes of seeing whereabouts in the world we were, than the ship struck upon a sand, and in a moment, her motion being so stopped, the sea broke over her in such a manner, that we expected we should all have perished immediately; and we were immediately driven into our close quarters, to shelter us from the very foam and spray of the sea.
+In this distress, the wind still blowing very hard, one of our men early in the morning cried out, "Land!" and we had no sooner run out of the cabin to look out, in hopes of seeing whereabouts in the world we were, than the ship struck upon a sand, and in a moment the sea broke over in such a manner that we expected we should all have perished; and we were immediately driven into our close quarters, to shelter us from the very foam and spray of the sea.

 It is not easy for any one who has not been in the like condition to describe or conceive the consternation of men in such circumstances.
-We knew nothing where we were, or upon what land it was we were driven whether an island or the main, whether inhabited or not inhabited.
-As the rage of the wind was still great, though rather less than at first, we could not so much as hope to have the ship hold many minutes without breaking into pieces, unless the winds, by a kind of miracle, should turn immediately about.
-In a word, we sat looking upon one another, and expecting death every moment, and every man, accordingly, preparing for another world; for there was little or nothing more for us to do in this.
-That which was our present comfort, and all the comfort we had, was that, contrary to our expectation, the ship did not break yet, and that the master said the wind began to abate.
+We knew not where we were, or upon what land we were driven; and as the rage of the wind was still great, we could not hope to have the ship hold many minutes without breaking into pieces, unless the wind, by a kind of miracle, should turn immediately about.
+In a word, we sat looking upon one another, and expecting death every moment, every man preparing for another world; for there was little or nothing more for us to do in this; but, contrary to our expectation, the ship did not break yet, and the master said the wind began to abate.